-Students must wear full coverage undergarments.
+Students must wear full coverage garments.
 No shorts, capri pants, or sandals (open toed shoes) allowed.
+Skirts must go to the ankle.

 Students must cover open sores, skin rashes, or breaks of any type on the skin of one's hands or arms.